hiveeyes/arduino/doc/source/firmwares.rst

     * - :ref:`open-hive-firmware-gprs`
       - `node-gprs-http.ino`_ is the firmware source code powering the `Open Hive Box`_.
-It transmits sensor data by HTTP using a GPRSbee_ GPRS modem.
+It transmits sensor data by HTTP using the GPRSbee_ GSM modem.

 .. _firmwares-beradio: